reimagined/resolve/docs/frontend.md

 ### SSR Handlers

-To use Server Side Rendering (SSR) in your application, you need to implement one or several handlers that pre-rander the client application's markup on the server.
+To use Server Side Rendering (SSR) in your application, you need to implement one or several handlers that pre-render the client application's markup on the server.

-An SSR handler is an asynchronous function that recieves the `resolveContext` along with a request and response objects.
-As the result of its exection, an SSR handler should send a response that contains the rendered markup:
+An SSR handler is an asynchronous function that receives the `resolveContext` along with a request and response objects.
+As the result of its execution, an SSR handler should send a response that contains the rendered markup:

 ```js
 const ssrHandler = async (